unisonweb/website/src/compare-lang/unison-for-python-devs.md

 <div class="side-by-side"><div>

 In Unison, a __namespace__ is a collection of related definitions, which can be functions, types, or other namespaces.
-Namespaces are introduced by giving terms a dot-separated prefix when when they are defined:
+Namespaces are introduced by giving terms a dot-separated prefix when they are defined:

 ```unison
 database.userModel.getUserName : Nat -> Optional Text